-- Annual programme reports: produced for all programmes in order to review and enhance the provision and to plan ahead; - Independent external examiners: submit reports every year to confirm that a programme has been assessed properly and meets the appropriate academic standards; - Annual student information statistics: prepared for all systematic reporting within the University of London; - Periodic programme reviews: carried out every 4-6 years to review how a programme has developed over time and to make sure that it remains current and up-to-date. - In the case of this specific programme, academic and professional oversight is provided by the University of London's Centre for Distance Education.
+- Annual programme reports: produced for all programmes in order to review and enhance the provision and to plan ahead; - Independent external examiners: submit reports every year to confirm that a programme has been assessed properly and meets the appropriate academic standards; - Annual student performance, progression and completion statistics: prepared for all systematic reporting within the University of London;

+- Periodic programme reviews: carried out every 4-6 years to review how a programme has developed over time and to make sure that it remains current and continues to provide a good student experience. - In the case of this specific programme, academic and professional oversight is provided by the University of London's Centre for Online and Distance Education (CODE).

-Improvements are made as necessary to ensure that systems remain effective and rigorous.
+Enhancements are made as necessary to ensure that systems remain effective and rigorous.